 Since 2008, NYC Justice Corps members have completed more than 70 projects.
 Beautiful murals, renovated early child centers, and weatherized low-income housing in target communities across the city provide remarkable evidence of the Corps members’ work in their communities.

-As of October 2012, NYC Justice Corps will serve four communities:
+As of October 2012, NYC Justice Corps serves four communities:

 Bronx Justice Corps

 Phone: 347.329.4004 ext.*5050

 Serving Central and East Harlem

 New York, NY 10027